Fish oil is an omega3 fatty acid and is known for promoting good health in the body, but it is also known for helping the body to burn fat as fuel…

 - Eat small portions

 - Make meat a condiment, not the main meal

 - Eat foods that are as unprocessed as possible

 - Eat dark green and other colorful fruits and vegetables

-- Get good bacteria in yogurt or fermented foods
+- Get the good bacteria in yoghurt or fermented foods

 - Eat whole grains

 - Whole foods are better than supplements